How Will AI Transform Leadership and Management Roles in the Next Decade?

 - Capable of processing vast amounts of data quickly.

-- Reduces impact of human biases, but requires vigilance for AI biases. |
+- Reduces impact of human biases, but requires vigilance for AI biases. | | Strategic Planning | - Based on historical data and market research.

 - Limited ability to simulate complex scenarios.